This is a documentation page for the Commerce License module.

 Each line item has a commerce_license reference field.
 Inline Entity Form allows the license fields

-to edited directly on the line item form ("add to cart" or "order add / edit" admin form).
+to be edited directly on the line item form ("add to cart" or "order add / edit" admin form).

 2) "License Information" checkout pane